Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 Adobe Experience Platform Mobile SDK plugins for Cordova supports Cordova **versions 9.0.0 or later**.
 For the latest Cordova installation instructions, see the `README` file in the [`cordova-acpcore`](https://github.com/adobe/cordova-acpcore) repository.

 {% hint style="info" %}
-For Cordova, we recommend that you first install [Node.js](https://nodejs.org/en/) to download packages from npm.
-For additional instructions on getting started with Cordova applications, see this [guide](https://netbeans.apache.org/kb/docs/webclient/cordova-gettingstarted.html).
+For Cordova, you should install [Node.js](https://nodejs.org/en/) to download packages from npm.
+For additional instructions, see this [guide to get started with Cordova applications](https://netbeans.apache.org/kb/docs/webclient/cordova-gettingstarted.html).
 {% endhint %}

-With Node.js installed, you may install the Cordova framework from terminal using the following statement:
+With Node.js installed, you can install the Cordova framework from terminal using the following statement:

 ```text
 sudo npm install -g cordova
 ```

-To start using the Adobe Experience Platform Mobile SDK plugin for Cordova, navigate to the directory of your Cordova app and install the plugin\(s\) using the following statement:
+To start using the Adobe Experience Platform Mobile SDK plugin for Cordova, navigate to the directory of your Cordova app and install the plugins using the following statement:

 ```text
 cordova plugin add https://github.com/adobe/cordova-acpcore.git